Schlumberger Limited (SLB) Shares Up Despite Recent Market Volatility

 The liquidity ratio also appears to be rather interesting for investors as it stands at 1.25.

-To wrap up, the performance of Schlumberger Limited (SLB) has been mixed in recent times.
-The stock has received a mixed of “buy” and “hold” ratings from analysts.
+In a nutshell, Schlumberger Limited (SLB) has experienced a better performance in recent times.
+The stock has received mixed “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.